-TV Ashna - a Saturday-through-Thursday 60-minute program in Dari and Pashto.
+TV Ashna is a Sat.-Thur.
+60-min program in Dari and Pashto.
 The programs include interviews with Afghan and American policy makers, news, features, and reports from Afghanistan and other cities worldwide.
 State broadcaster RTA airs the new VOA programs at 1330 UTC (6:00 p.m. in Afghanistan).

-Karwan (“Caravan”) – 30-minute weekly youth-oriented TV magazine in Dari and Pashto focusing on science and technology in the United States.
-Hosted by former Afghan Star emcee Daoud Sediqi.
+Karwan (“Caravan”) is a 30-min. weekly youth-oriented TV magazine in Dari and Pashto focusing on science and technology in the U.S. hosted by former Afghan Star emcee Daoud Sediqi.

-Radio Ashna broadcasts 8 hours of programming in Dari, Pashto, and 4 hours in Special English.
+Radio Ashna broadcasts 8 hours of programming daily in Dari and Pashto, and 4 hours in Learning English.
 Dari and Pashto begin this broadcast with 30-minutes of fast-paced, latest news and current affairs programming featuring original reports from Afghanistan, world news round-ups, business and economic features, and topics of interest to Afghan women and youth.
 Airs on FM, AM, and shortwave and is streamed on the Web, starting at 1430 UTC (7:00 p.m. in Afghanistan).

-Gofto Shonood (“The Conversation”) is a popular, one-hour, mixed language radio call-in show focused on current affairs.
+Talk to VOA is a 30-minute radio call-in show focused on current affairs.
 Experts, officials, and activists discuss a variety of topics, serving as a forum for VOA’s audience in Afghanistan and the diaspora.
-It airs daily from 14:30 to 15:30 UTC (8:00 p.m. to 9:00 p.m. in Afghanistan).
+It airs daily 1430-1530 UTC (8:00 to 9:00 p.m. in Afghanistan).

-Women's Call-in Programs are weekly 25-min. shows presented by women hosts, airing separately in Dari and Pashto.
-They bring together female officials, analysts and callers to discuss critical issues facing women in Afghanistan and to raise women's awareness about legal, health, political and social issues - Tuesdays (8:00 to 9:00 p.m. local time).
+Women’s Call-in Programs are weekly 25-minute radio shows presented by women hosts, airing separately in Dari and Pashto.
+They bring together female officials, analysts and callers to discuss critical issues facing women in Afghanistan and to raise women’s awareness about legal, health, political and social issues -- Tuesdays (8:00 to 9:00 p.m. local time).